ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 And that's our final fully generalized type signature!

-We're going to need a bunch of imports for this, prepare yourself:
+We're going to need a bunch of imports before we start implementing things, prepare yourself:

 ```haskell